Award Description

 Mechanism #2: Papers from any Section/Zone Conference

-The authors of the top 5-7 papers will receive notifications in mid-May.
-These finalist authors will be invited to present their papers in a special session at the ASEE Annual Conference.
+The top 5-7 papers will receive notifications in mid-May as finalists.
+These finalists will be invited to present their papers in a special session at the ASEE Annual Conference.
 This special session will also recognize the best diversity, equity, and inclusion papers nominated from across all ASEE Divisions and Zones.
-The selection committee will attend the special session and use the criteria above to determine the Best Diversity, Equity, and Inclusion Paper award winner based on the manuscript and audience impact of presentation.
-Award winners will present their novel approaches/ideas/interventions, extent of inclusivity, demonstrated impact, and effective communication in their presentation quality.
 The winner will be forwarded to ASEE and the top award will be announced later in the conference.
-Finally, the winning paper will be presented again alongside the PIC best papers at the subsequent ASEE Annual Conference.
+The winning paper will be presented again alongside the PIC best papers at the subsequent ASEE Annual Conference.